NAJMUL-NAHID/NAJMUL-NAHID/README.md

 👀 I’m interested in learning new technologies and expanding my skill set.

-🌱 I’m learned Data Structures and Algorithms (DSA) and Object-Oriented Programming (OOP). now i am doing cp .my goal is to be an expert in codeforces this year
+🌱 I learned Data Structures and Algorithms (DSA) and Object-Oriented Programming (OOP). now i am doing cp .my goal is to be an expert in codeforces this year

 💞️ I’m looking to collaborate on exciting projects and open-source contributions.